tj-tusharjain/azure-compute-docs/articles/virtual-machines/vm-watch-collector-suite.md

 ms.subservice: monitoring
 ---

-# VM watch Collector Suite
+# VM watch Collector Suites

 VM watch collectors are designed to gather VM health data on various resources like disk and network, by running health checks within the VM.
 These suite of collectors aid in identifying issues, monitoring performance trends, and optimizing resources to enhance the overall user experience.